Adityas3111N/Linkedin_Insights/README.md

+I have added postmanCollection.json in docs folder.
+It was not getting uploaded in form due to server issues.

 # LinkedIn Insights Microservice

 A backend microservice built with **FastAPI**, **SQLAlchemy 2.0**, and **MySQL**.
 It scrapes LinkedIn company details, posts, comments, and employees in real-time, caches data into a structured relational database, and exposes clean RESTful APIs with advanced filtering and pagination.